-- Discourage the development of large malls in and around townships.
-Instead, focus on developing small retail centres and shops that can be run by local people. - Relax development restrictions and encourage small scale non-polluting industrial activities and services (such as furniture making and appliance repair centres) in the townships. - Build capacity of township residents and provide vocational training. - Increase government procurement from township enterprises - Create market access for products and services originated in the townships. - Provide necessary resources and infrastructure to township entrepreneurs produces maize, sunflower, grain, sorghum, wheat, and livestock.
+The Dipaleseng LED acknowledges the role of agriculture in alleviating poverty and advocates for increasing agriculture productivity to uplift rural communities' economic condition.
+The municipality produces maize, sunflower, grain, sorghum, wheat, and livestock.
 Though agriculture occupies a distinct position in the municipality's economy, this sector can contribute more to enhance the municipality's overall economic health.
 To enhance this sector's economic potentials, the focus should be placed on processing and beneficiation of agriculture products and promotion of extensive commercial farming activities.
 Though the municipality has extensive commercial farming areas; agriculture output can still be increased by providing irrigation facilities and providing necessary training and support to emerging farmers.
 Possibilities of providing intensive irrigation facilities exist on the along the Vaal and Waterval river banks.
 These areas should be utilised for intensive farming.